 Who is at Fault?

 Determining who is at fault when it comes to a motorcycle burn claim can be tricky.
 While the injury occurred while the passenger was on the bike, it must be determined whether or not they knew the risk of injury was present.
 A seasoned biker should tell passengers to keep their legs and feet away from the exhaust and firmly on the pegs.
 While a passenger may forget, it’s important for the owner of the bike to offer reminders, especially if the passenger isn’t an experienced rider.
-If the burn was received due to colliding with another vehicle, fault will need to be determined.
+If the burn was received due to colliding with another vehicle, the fault would need to be determined.
 When the other driver is at fault, it will be up to them to cover the cost of the passenger’s medical expenses.

 What Does the Owner’s Insurance Cover?